jbsohn/liblokey/README.md

 ---

+## 🧱 Architectural Overview

+libLOKEY is built using a combination of well-known design patterns to ensure modularity, portability, and testability:

+🎭 Facade Pattern

+The Lokey class provides a simplified interface for interacting with the entire audio pipeline, hiding lower-level implementation details of the POKEY chip and audio output:

+lokey.poke(…);
+lokey.renderAndPlay();

+🧩 Strategy Pattern

+The core abstractions (Pokey, AudioSink) are defined as interfaces, allowing interchangeable backends like Atari800Pokey, SDLAudioSink, and (eventually) RP2040Pokey.

+🌉 Bridge Pattern

+Implementation details (platform-specific audio or chip emulation) are decoupled from the public API.
+This lets you vary or extend either side independently — ideal for cross-platform development.

+This flexible architecture should allow libLOKEY to:

+- Run on desktops, browsers, or embedded systems
+- Support test harnesses without changing production code
+- Cleanly separate upstream dependencies (like Atari800)

+---

 ## 🫡 Acknowledgments

 `libLOKEY` uses a version of the **POKEY sound emulation code from the [Atari800 project](https://atari800.github.io)**.

 We want to express our **deep appreciation and respect** to the original authors and maintainers of Atari800.
 Their outstanding work in preserving and emulating Atari’s 8-bit systems — including the **POKEY chip** — made this project possible.
 Without their reverse engineering efforts, `libLOKEY` would not exist.

 We aim to carry that legacy forward by making their work accessible in modern contexts: